5 Ways to Enforce Your Acceptable Use Policy (AUP)

 4) Employee Computer Monitoring Software

-Software for monitoring computer use will provide you with tangible insights into the effectiveness of your acceptable use policies.
+Software for monitoring employee computer use will provide you with tangible insights into the effectiveness of your acceptable use policies.
 These tools will identify the employees that require further attention, providing the resources needed to ensure that the misuse of technology goes properly addressed.

 Uses for Employee Monitoring Software: